Psiphon-Labs/psiphon-tunnel-core/openssl/README.md

 Android
 --------------------------------------------------------------------------------

+Ensure `ANDROID_NDK_ROOT` is set.
 Run the `build-android.sh` script to build static libraries for Android.

 When running `gomobile bind` to build the Android library, set `CGO` environment variables as follows (alternatively, set up `pkg-config`, which is used by the